chrisbautista/boxerjs/README.md

 =======

-Yet another jQuery lightbox preview plugin.
+Yet another jQuery lightbox plugin.
 Why make another one?
 Making a plugin teaches you Javascript modular pattern and DOM manipulation.
 Like many smart programmers would tell you.
-You learn more with doing than just reading lessons on the matter.
+You learn more  by doing than just reading lessons on the matter.
 If you find my plugin helpful send me a tweet or a like.
 Happy coding!